azzco/azzco.github.io/_posts/2021-12-04-Setting-Up-Vim.md

 I'd like to set upp a nice environment to make blog posts more easily.
 Preview with `bundle exec jekyll serve --preview` and upload with git.

 ## Neovim
 I'd like to get into vim a bit more.
 Right now I'm writing in visual studio code.
 It works but I'd like to keep it simple.
 Right now I'm not sure how to create a simple file easily.
-Sure I can open a skeleton file and save under a different filename but there has to be an easier way to genereate a skeleton file at a new destination.
+Sure I can open a skeleton file and save under a different filename but there has to be an easier way to generate a skeleton file at a new destination.

 ## Dotfiles
 I should really start getting dotfiles up on github for all my needs.
-I'm switching between my normal computer, laptop and workcomputer as it is.
+I'm switching between my normal computer, laptop and work computer as it is.

 ## Actually, visual code
 I had a little look at the visual studio code extensions and honestly it has most of what I want for more than one purpose.
 Markdown preview, markdown to pdf with pandoc, actually using a template.
 Command line from root folder.
 Honestly I might actually install visual code on my linux box.
 The spellchecking seems awful but with some more configuring I don't think it'll pose an issue.